GeorgeLepska/georgelepska.github.io/_posts/2026-01-20-fishing-data-analysis.md

 | **Actual: Not Trophy** | 36 | 6 |
 | **Actual: Trophy** | 11 | 5 |

-*Confusion matrix - overall accuracy: 70.7%. correctly classified 36/47 non-trophy and 5/11 trophy fish, with a total of 41/58*
+<p style="font-size: 0.85em; font-style: italic; color: #666; text-align: center;">Confusion matrix - overall accuracy: 70.7%. correctly classified 36/47 non-trophy and 5/11 trophy fish, with a total of 41/58</p>

 The model correctly predicted 36 non-trophy fish and 5 trophy fish, and incorrectly predicted 11 non-trophy fish and 6 trophy fish, giving a score of 41/58 or 70.7%.
 Not bad.